Luo Yunxi: 2018–present: Breakthrough and mainstream success

-The same year, Luo was cast in xianxia drama Till the End of the Moon as "Tantai Jin", a hostage prince who is born with an evil bone and must rebel against his destiny of becoming the havoc-wreaking Devil God.
-The drama premiered on Youku on April 6, 2023 and was a commercial success.
+In 2023, Luo received international acclaim for his starring role in xianxia drama Till the End of the Moon as a prince who is born with an evil bone and must rebel against his destiny of becoming the Devil God.The drama premiered on Youku on April 6, 2023 and was a wild commercial success, both in China and in the international market.
 Youku had the highest number of downloads on the App Store since 2018.
-The drama's first-day market share was 22.76%, making it the most-watched period drama since 2020, and Luo's portrayal of the anti-hero also received positive reviews.
+The drama's first-day market share was 22.76%, making it the most-watched period drama since 2020, and Luo's portrayal of the anti-hero received positive reviews.
+The show was broadcast in South Korea, Hong Kong, Thailand, Taiwan, and Malaysia.

-In 2022, Luo was cast in medical romance drama Love is Panacea as a genius neurosurgeon who ends up spearheading research on Huntington's disease to save his love interest.
-The drama premiered on CCTV-8 on November 2, 2023.
+Following the success of Till the End of the Moon, Luo starred in fantasy wuxia drama Whispers of Fate as a highly skilled martial artist who travels across the jianghu in his fight against destiny.
+The drama premiered on Mango TV and Migu Video on October 24, 2025 followed by an international release across more than 110 countries.
+According to the 2025 domestic TV drama viewership report released by the National Radio and Television Administration, Whispers of Fate achieved a local audience rating of 1.601% during its broadcast on Hunan TV and ranked first in viewership among TV dramas on Mango TV in 2025.

-In 2023, Luo was cast in period detective romance drama Follow Your Heart as a prince-turned-detective who suffers from prosopagnosia.
-The same year, he was cast in fantasy wuxia drama Whispers of Fate as a highly skilled martial artist who travels across jianghu in his fight against destiny.
+Later that year, Luo starred in 2025 suspense thriller The Truth Within as a forensic doctor.
+In addition, Luo portrayed a constable with a hidden identity in the supernatural period drama Shadow Punisher.

 Other activities

-Madame Tussauds Shanghai and Beijing installed wax figures of Luo in July 2023.
+The Madame Tussauds museums in Shanghai and Beijing installed wax figures of Luo in July 2023.
 The same month, Luo became the Chinese culture spokesperson for League of Legends.
-Luo was appointed the China-Thailand Cultural Friendship Ambassador by the Tourism Authority of Thailand in October 2023 due to the popularity of Till the End of the Moon.
+Due to the popularity of Till the End of the Moon, Luo was appointed as the China-Thailand Cultural Friendship Ambassador by the Tourism Authority of Thailand in October 2023.